Emily-allende/Backend/README.md

 <pre> npm install express --save</pre>
 <br>
 <em> Nodemailer </em>
-<p>Nodemailer is a module for Node.js indexlications to allow easy as cake email sending.
+<p>Nodemailer is a module for Node.js applications to allow easy as cake email sending.
 The project got started back in 2010 when there was no sane option to send email messages, today it is the solution most Node.js users turn to by default.</p>
 <pre> npm install nodemailer </pre>